Fazilat-Jahan/Crypto-Data-Agent/README.md

 # 📊 Crypto Rates Agent

-**Crypto Rates Agent** is an AI-powered agent that provides real-time cryptocurrency price updates such as BTCUSDT, ETHUSDT, and more.
+This is an AI-powered agent that provides real-time cryptocurrency price updates such as BTCUSDT, ETHUSDT, and more.
 It is built using a conversational interface to help users quickly access live crypto rates on demand.

 ---